Understanding and Managing RSS Feeds for Podcasts: A Comprehensive Guide

 - Accurate Descriptions: Provide accurate and compelling descriptions with relevant keywords for SEO.

 - Quality Artwork: Include high-quality artwork in your RSS feed, as this is often the first thing listeners see.
+This is often undervalued.
+We can’t emphasise enough how important this is.
+Sometimes it’s just a second for a potential listener to decide for or against listening to a show.

 Improving Discoverability